 Data

-Historical observations for Lake Sunapee will be used, including inflow and outflow data, hypsography data, and water temperature data.
-EWEMBI meteorological forcing data will be used in place of locally collected meteorological data in order maintain consistency when using the GCMs in a post-calibrated LER setup.
+Historical observations for Lake Sunapee will be used, including inflow and outflow data collected from 1981-2020, hypsography data, and water temperature data collected from 1986-2020 .
+The ERA-Interim data Merged and Bias-corrected for ISIMIP(EWEMBI) meteorological forcing data (years?) will be used in place of locally collected meteorological data in order maintain consistency when using the GCMs in a post-calibrated LER setup.

 General Circulation Models

 The EWEMBI corrected general circulation models (GCMs) MIROC5, IPSL-CM5A-LR, GFDL-ESM2M, and HADGEM2-ES will be used under RCP 8.5 conditions for the purposes of future projections within Sunapee.
-These models have been chosen due to their relation to ISIMIP, which uses community-defined scenarios with standardized climate variables and socioeconomic projections as inputs.
+These GCMs are bias corrected climate model projections from the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP), which uses community-defined scenarios with standardized climate variables and socioeconomic projections as inputs.
 (Ruane et al., 2017)

 Calibration and Evaluation